julien-sobczak/blog/_posts/2018-08-15-the-little-book-of-lykke.md

 As a developer in a world full of opportunities, favorable to career development, we can become ambitious and lose sight of the fact that no achievement will bring us happiness for a long time.
 This book helps reconsider money, relationships, health, freedom, trust, kindness in the light of happiness.
 Everyone will find valuable insights in this book.

-*The Little Book of Hygge* by the same author was pleasant to read. *The Little Book o Lykke* was insightful.
+*The Little Book of Hygge* by the same author was pleasant to read. *The Little Book of Lykke* was insightful.
 I have no doubt the next one will be even better.